voku/portable-utf8/README.md

 ##  Why Portable UTF-8?[]()
 PHP 5 and earlier versions have no native Unicode support.
-PHP 6 or 7 [[1]](http://schlueters.de/blog/archives/128-Future-of-PHP-6.html), where the Unicode support has been promised, may take years.
 To bridge the gap, there exist several extensions like "mbstring", "iconv" and "intl".

 The problem with "mbstring" and others is that most of the time you cannot ensure presence of a specific one on a server.
 If you rely on one of these, your application is no more portable.
 This problem gets even severe for open source applications that have to run on different servers with different configurations.
 Considering these, I decided to write a library: